equinor/reshub/docs/IPython_howto.md

 A selection of magic commands is listed below.

-Note if '%automagic on' (default) you can run magic commands without having to type the initial '%'.
-However, magic functions have lowest priority, so if there is a variable whose name collides with that of a magic function, automagic won't work for that function.
+Note if **%automagic on** (default) you can run magic commands without having to type the initial **%**.
+However, magic functions have lowest priority, so if there is a variable whose name that collides with that of a magic function, automagic won't work for that function.
 You get the variable instead.

 ```